zakester/prayer/README.md

 > prayer -h
 -np           Outputs the next prayer and its time.
 -npr          Outputs the next prayer and the remaining time.
--npru         Outputs the next prayer and the remaining time updates in realtime. (auto exit when remaining time is 00:00:00) -h --help     Outputs this list.
+-npru         Outputs the next prayer and the remaining time updates in realtime, command will auto exit when remaining time is 00:00:00, if you want to loop use -npru -l instead.
+-npru -l      When remaining time is 00:00:00, countdown for the next prayer will start.
+-h --help     Outputs this list.
 ```